 Gustatory Sweating/Frey's Syndrome

-Gustatory sweating can also occur for no known reason (idiopathic) or related to another medical condition ("secondary hyperhidrosis" due to conditions such as diabetes, cluster headaches, Parkinson's, and facial herpes zoster or shingles).
+Gustatory sweating can also be idiopathic or secondary.
 In these cases, the sweating is often experienced on both sides of the face and particularly on the temples, forehead, cheeks, neck, and/or chest, as well as around the lips.
-Redness and sweating may appear when an affected person eats, sees, thinks about, or talks about foods.
+Redness and sweating may appear when an affected patient eats, sees, thinks about, or talks about foods.